A systematic characterisation of canopy density based on turbulent-structure penetration: Results and discussion

 \subsection{Different density regimes for the same frontal density $\lambda_f$}

 In this subsection, we demonstrate that frontal density $\lambda_f$ alone cannot fully characterise the density for canopies with an anisotropic layout.
-Figure \ref{fig:uvster_can_fen} illustrated that for canopies with the same number of elements per unit area and identical $\lambda_f$, the arrangement of elements can significantly influence how much blockage they produce on the overlying eddies, affecting the degree of turbulence penetration.
+Figure \ref{fig:uvster_can_fen} illustrated that for canopies with the same number of elements per unit area and identical $\lambda_f$, the arrangement of elements can significantly influence how much blockage they produce on the eddies from the overlying turbulence, affecting the degree of their penetration.
 This difference in penetration can now be quantified with the metrics proposed in \S \ref{sec:penetration}.